matthewf01/Webex-Teams-Status-Box/README.md

 Restart the Raspberry Pi and confirm the script has started automatically.

 **Enjoy your new Webex Teams Status light, and teach your family what the color-codes mean!
-Red = do not disturb me, and green = I'm working but you can come into the room.**
+Red = do not disturb me, and green = I'm working but you can come into the room.
+Blue means inactive (so I'm not working).**